Find Trade Colleges

 On average, precision metal working graduates from Triangle Tech - Sunbury take out $13,715 in student loans while working on their Associate Degree.
 The average monthly payment of a loan this size is about $169, assuming that the borrower is on a 10-year repayment plan.

 With a ranking of #6, Triangle Tech - Greensburg did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
-Triangle Tech - Greensburg is a fairly small private for-profit school located in the large suburb of Greensburg.
+Triangle Tech - Greensburg is a small private for-profit school located in the large suburb of Greensburg.

 Women make up 21% of the precision metal working majors at the school.